aurelpjetri/aurelpjetri.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Currently doing my PhD at Verizon Connect and University of Florence under the <a href='https://informationengineering.dinfo.unifi.it'>Information Engineering</a> PhD Course.
+Currently doing my PhD at University of Florence under the <a href='https://informationengineering.dinfo.unifi.it'>Information Engineering</a> PhD Course.
 I'm advised by <a href='https://scholar.google.com/citations?hl=en&user=_Fk4YUcAAAAJ'>Andrew David Bagdanov</a>.

 In my research I focus on computer vision applied to intelligent vehicles.
 In particular I'm interested in domain shifts and their effects to fundamental perception tasks such as depth estimation.